 They should be able to provide you the names of outside resources if it is beyond their scope or direct you to contact your doctor.

 Pro #5: Postpartum doulas can help new moms deal with relatives who believe they know the right way for you to raise your baby.

 They can help you navigate and set boundaries with grandparents and well-meaning friends, which is often hard enough to do when you are not completely overwhelmed by this tiny human that basically needs you 24/7.

 Pro #6: Many postpartum doulas will do light housework, help with food prep and meals, and may even supply you with recipes or healthy snacks.

-These recipes and snacks are designed to improve milk supply (if you are breastfeeding) or to help you build your energy back up.
+These recipes and snacks are designed to improve your milk supply (if you are breastfeeding) or to help you build your energy back up.

 Hopefully laying out these pros of hiring a postpartum doula makes answering “Should I hire a postpartum doula?” a little bit easier.